 The National Football League (NFL) is an American football league comprising of 32 teams of which the American Football Conference (AFC) and the National Football Conference (NFC) each give 16 teams.
 The football league was founded on August 20, 1920, having its headquarters in New York City, US.
 Football fans in the US show a preference for the NFL, making it the highest attended sports league in the world.
 The Football League has a total revenue of $13.16 billion, and the team with the highest revenue is the Dallas Cowboys.
 MetLife Stadium tops the list of largest stadiums for the NFL, with a capacity of 82,500, while the largest stadium used to play American football is the Michigan Stadium in Ann Abor, with a capacity of 107,601.

 Largest NFL Football Stadiums

 Los Angeles Memorial Coliseum

 The Coliseum was the home of the Los Angeles Rams from 1946 to 1979.
 It is now their temporary home, while a stadium in nearby Inglewood, California, is under construction.
 The stadium is also the permanent home of the University of Southern California (USC) Trojans.
 The stadium was commissioned in 1921, and construction was completed in 1923 at the cost of $954,873.
 At the time, it had a capacity of 75,144 people, making it the largest stadium in Los Angeles.
-With further renovations over the years, the capacity of the stadium increased to 105,000 people, before being reduced to today's 93,607.
-It still topped the list as the largest NFL stadium until 2018 when a renovation reduced seats, and upon completion, a year later, it only had 77,500, making it the 5th largest stadium.
+With further renovations over the years, the capacity of the stadium increased to a maximum of 105,000 people, before being reduced and by 2008 it had a capacity of 93,607.
+It still topped the list as the largest NFL stadium until 2018 when a renovation reduced seats, and upon completion, a year later, it only had 77,500, making it the 5th largest stadium in the NFL.

 Other Large-Capacity Stadiums